Skip to main navigation Skip to search Skip to main content

 Research interests

-I am a theatre historian of early English and Scottish drama, and my research often involves practical explorations of early modern plays.
-I have worked on major collaborative projects that have staged theatre in the historic sites of Hampton Court, Stirling Castle, Linlithgow Palace, and Lancaster Castle, including the AHRC-funded 'Staging the Henrician Court' and 'Staging and Representing the Scottish Renaissance Court'.
+I am a theatre historian of early British drama, whose research often involves practical explorations of early modern plays.
+I have worked on major collaborative projects that staged theatre in the historic sites of Hampton Court, Stirling Castle, Linlithgow Palace, and Lancaster Castle, including the AHRC-funded 'Staging the Henrician Court' and 'Staging and Representing the Scottish Renaissance Court'.

 External positions